-Educators will take their own temperatures thermally when they arrive in the building and will self monitor for symptoms before leaving their homes and while teaching.
+Educators will be utilizing the CVKey symptom checker application, will take their own temperatures thermally when they arrive in the building and will self-monitor for symptoms before leaving their homes and while teaching.
 For sudden onset of symptoms, educators will remove themselves from the teaching environment as soon as another educator arrives.

 Positive Covid-19 Test

-If your child or someone in your household has had a positive Covid-19 test result, it is your responsibility to contact Linda Reimond, Director of Early Childhood Education at firstname.lastname@example.org or by phone at 785.843.2787 ext.
-125 as soon as you receive a positive result.
+If your child or someone in your household has had a positive Covid-19 test result, it is your responsibility to contact Andria Devlin, Interim Director of Early Childhood Education at email@example.com or by phone at 785.843.2787 ext.
+125 as soon as you receive the positive result.
 Please leave a message if you get voicemail.
 She will then contact the Lawrence Douglas County Health Department and they will advise us as to our and your next steps.